Pavleen Gujral

-Pavleen Gujral is an Indian actress and stage host hailing from Delhi.
-She is known for her roles in Angry Indian Goddesses, Bhor, City of Dreams, Marzi, Gehraiyaan, Sukhee.
+Pavleen Gujral is an Indian actress and stage host known for her work in Hindi films.
+She is known for her roles in Angry Indian Goddesses (2015), Bhor (2015), City of Dreams (2019), Marzi (2020), Gehraiyaan (2022), and Sukhee (2023).

 Early life

 Gujral was born and raised in Delhi, India.
-She completed her schooling at Air Force Bal Bharati School in Delhi and graduated in Computer Science from University of Delhi, Additionally, she also completed Bachelor of Laws degree from Campus Law Centre, University of Delhi.
+She completed her schooling from the Air Force Bal Bharati School, Delhi and graduated with a BSc in Computer Science from Delhi University.
+Additionally, she also completed an LLB from Delhi University.